ElectricPeelSoftware/iOS-Best-Practices/Best Practices.md

 ### View Controllers

 In general, view controllers should not have any auto layout code—if layout code is necessary, it should be done in subclasses of `UIView`.

-The view controller’s main view should be created in `-loadView`.
+A view controller’s main view should be a subclass of `UIView` which is created in `-loadView`.
 The `view` property should be overridden with the class of the view that will be used as the main view.

 ```objective-c
 @interface EPSPersonViewController ()